ceciliamerino/Thecaphora_frezzii_DeNovo_Transcriptome/scripts/02_read_classification/README.md

 ## Step 2.
 Reference-guided fungal read recovery (BBMap)

-Reads assigned to the *Arachis hypogaea* containers and reads remaining unmapped after BBSplit were remapped against the available *Thecaphora frezzii* reference genome using BBMap to recover reads matching the fungal genome.
+Reads assigned to the Arachis hypogaea containers and reads remaining unmapped after BBSplit were remapped against the available Thecaphora frezii reference genome using BBMap.
+Reads mapping to the fungal reference genome were retained for downstream analyses.

 ## Scripts